In This Article

-Bitcoin ATMs let users buy and sell Bitcoin with cash, with relative anonymity.
-In this post, I’ll cover the different Bitcoin ATMs around, their pros and cons and also show you how to find a Bitcoin ATM near your home.
+Bitcoin ATMs (Automated Teller Machines) let users buy and sell Bitcoin (BTC) with cash, with relative anonymity.
+They are a great way for you to transform that fiat cash in your bank account into Bitcoin.
+Bitcoin ATMs provide one of the last remaining opportunities to buy Bitcoin anonymously, with the main downside being the higher-than-average transaction fees.
+In this guide, we’ll cover the different Bitcoin ATMs around, their pros and cons, and also show you how to find a Bitcoin ATM near you.

 Bitcoin ATMs, also known as BTMs, are machines that accept cash and dispense Bitcoin in return.
 Some ATMs also buy Bitcoin from you and dispense cash in return.